oliverlambson/bored-charts/boredcharts/templates/pages/example.md

-{% from "components/figure.html" import figure with context %}
+{% from "components/figure.html" import figure, row with context %}

 August 2024